We know you’re thinking, “I really hope none of the things I like to eat are on this list!”

 A healthy diet is great for skin health because it doesn’t alter hormones or negatively affect your immune system (14).

-It’s a good idea to eat different types of foods, that contribute to good health, like the following (15):
+It’s a good idea to eat different types of foods or juices, that contribute to good health, like the following (15):

 - Veggies (carrots, sweet potatoes)